oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

 - An Oracle Cloud account
 - All previous labs successfully completed

-## Task 1: Sign up for Code Console
+## Task 1: Sign Up for Code Console

 1. Go to [https://code-console.cerner.com/](https://code-console.cerner.com/).
-You should see the following page.
+You should see the following page:

    ![Code console landing page](images/code-console-landing-page.png)

-2. Click on "**Log In**", either from the header or the main page.
+2. Click **Log In** on the main page or in the header.

    ![Login buttons located in the header on in the card from the main page](images/login-buttons.png)

-3. Confirm you are on the following page.
+3. Confirm you are on the following page:

    ![Login form with login button](images/login-page.png)

-4. Click on "**Create an account >>**" button, if you don't have an account, you will have to create one.
+4. If you don’t already have a CernerCare account, click **Create an Account**.

    ![Create account button](images/create-account-button.png)

-5. Confirm you are on the "**Create account**" page.
+5. Complete the following steps on the Create Account page:

-   *Note: Make sure to save or remember your password, you will need it later.*

-   Fill out the form.
-Make sure to fill out the mandatory fields:

-   **Email**: your email with which you will login
+      - Enter the email with which you will log in.

-   **Password**: a strong password of 6 characters and at least one number or symbol
+      - Enter a strong password with 6 characters and at least one number or symbol.

-   **Security questions and answers**: pick an appropriate question that you will know the answer to
+      - Select security questions you will know the answers to.

-   Check that you are not a robot
+      - Confirm that you are not a robot.

-   Read the **Cerner Terms of Use** and **Cerner Privacy Policy** and check the consent checkbox
+      - Read the Cerner Terms of Use and Cerner Privacy Policy and then select the consent check box.

-   Click "**Create Account**" button.
+      - Click Create Account.

+   *Note: Save or remember your password as you will need it later.*

    ![Create account page, fill in  the form, click Create Account button](images/create-account-page.png)